spacecatpixel/lokidocs/docs/Wallets/CliWallet/MofNMultisig.md

 Requirements:

--   3 empty `loki-wallet-cli` wallets
+-   `N` empty `loki-wallet-cli` wallets.

--   All parties wallets connected to a `lokid`
+-   All parties wallets connected to a `lokid`.

--   Private communication channel
+-   Private communication channel.

 ### Step 1 - Prepare Multisig

-All 3 people should open up their `loki-wallet-cli` and generate a new wallet.
+All `N` people should open up their `loki-wallet-cli` and generate a new wallet.
 Make sure you do not have any $loki within your wallet.

-**Person 1, 2** and **3** runs the following command within their `loki-wallet-cli`:
+The **1st, 2nd, 3rd**, and so on, up to the `N`th person commands in their `loki-wallet-cli`:

 ```
 prepare_multisig